“When life is sweet, say thank you and celebrate. When life is bitter, say thank you and grow.” – Shauna Niequist

 “Life is unfair, just deal with it.”

 I began pondering over this statement after witnessing a heated debate between friends one night.
-A couple of them were passionate about their side of the argument that life was indeed unfair and that we’re all merely pawns being moved around by dominating, external forces on the chessboard of life.
+A couple of them were passionate about their side of the argument that life was indeed unfair and that we’re all merely pawns being moved around by powerful external forces on the chessboard of life.

 Following that day, the seeds of curiosity that were planted in my mind sprouted with numerous questions such as: Why do some people have it easier than others?
 Why are some lucky folks born into wealth while others into abject poverty?
 Why do people contract fatal illnesses or die tragically, while others live long and healthy lives?
 Does the randomness of these occurrences imply that life is unfair?